 - Frequency of the wave along with the number of waves per second.

-These waves are categorized according to the frequencies that have similar characteristics in the electromagnetic spectrum of the light.
+These waves are categorised according to the frequencies that have similar characteristics in the electromagnetic spectrum of the light.
 The subcategories of each spectrum vary according to the wave frequency.

 The colour of these lights depends on the reflection quality from the objects on which the white light falls on.
 For example, the white wall appears because the wall reflects back all the colours.

 Any particular colour that looks from any surface is the colour that is reflected from the object when the light falls on it.

 c = ν x λ